Lost & Found Animals

 Please fill out the form completely and return it, along with a picture of the pet, to Lisa at the animal shelter or by email at:

-If you live within the city limits of Ayden, Grifton, Bethel, Farmville, or Winterville, these towns have their own animal control officers who pick up pets and take them to their own holding pens located in their municipality.
+If you live within the city limits of Ayden, Farmville, Greenville, or Winterville, these towns have their own animal control officers who pick up pets and take them to their own holding pens located in their municipality.
 They often hold the animals for 72 hours at their facility before bringing the pets to our shelter.
-In the case that you are missing a pet in one of these towns, please contact them to report your pet missing as well.
+In the case that you are missing a pet or found a pet in one of these towns, please contact them directly to report it:

 If you find that one of your pets is at the Pitt County Animal Shelter, please call the shelter immediately at 252-902-1725.
 When coming to the Animal Shelter to reclaim your pet, you will have to provide current ID, proof of ownership (e.g. vet records, rabies certificate), and pay the reclaim fees for the pet.
 If your pet's rabies vaccine is not current, we must update the vaccination before the animal can leave the shelter.